peteroupc/peteroupc.github.io/graphics.md

 5. If 3-D is supported, which 3-D features are supported, as given in point 7 of the 3-D graphics section (for example, Gouraud shading, perspective correction, line drawing).
 (This can also be expressed as a subset of OpenGL 1.1 or OpenGL ES 1.1 that the application implements.)
 6. If 3-D is supported, the maximum width and height of a texture in pixels.
 Each is no more than 256 and no more than the larger of the screen width and the screen height.
 7. The number of 2-D layers (up to four).
-8. The number of bits per pixel in each tile: 1, 2, 4, or 8.
+8. The number of bits per pixel that tiles have: 1, 2, 4, or 8.
-9. Whether a special index in a color table marks transparent pixels in tiles.
-(For example, whether pixels labeled 0 are treated as transparent pixels.)
-10. The width and height of each tile, in pixels.
+9. The width and height of each tile, in pixels.
 The width must be 32 or less, and the height must be 32 or less.[^13]
-11. The maximum width and maximum height of a sprite in pixels.
+10. The maximum width and maximum height of a sprite in pixels.
 Each is no more than the following: Take the larger of the screen width and screen height, then divide by 4, then round up to the nearest power of 2.
-Alternatively, a statement that each sprite is no more than 64 &times; 64 pixels in size.
-12. Whether a special index in a color table marks transparent pixels in sprites.
-13. The maximum number of sprites displayed at a time on the game screen, no more than 512 and no more than (screen width &times; screen height) / 256, rounded up.
+11. The maximum number of sprites displayed at a time on the game screen, no more than (screen width &times; screen height) / 256, rounded up.
-14. Whether sprites made of tiles, sprites made of pixels, or both are supported.
+12. Whether sprites made of tiles, sprites made of pixels, or both are supported.

 The following are optional features; the application decides: